ECOWAS adopts ECO as name of single currency – The Sun Nigeria

 “We are of the view that countries that are ready will launch the single currency and countries that are not yet ready will join the programme as they comply with all six convergence criteria.”

-He also said that there was “a real firm political will” for the region to hastily achieve the single currency.
-(NAN)
+He also said that there was “real firm political will” for the region to hastily achieve the single currency.

 Leave a Reply